sawzeeyy/w3av/README.md

 # weav
-extract absolute and relative urls from JavaScript files (including HTML or any kind of text?)
+extract URLs, strings, and more from JavaScript code